baudren/markup2beamer/README.md

 - the text file must be **readable**, which implies
   * support for indentation
   * support for fancy addition that should not perturb the code
+- Via a simple command, one should be able to change the style of the presentation (leaving the style Tex file outside of the beamer presentation).
+- All non supported commands should be interpreted directly by LaTeX.
 - Readability differs from one person to the other, so the code should support different languages, that must be specified in a separate file.
-- The preprocessing should be as fast as possible, and work as a script to update the .tex every time the input file is changed.
+- The preprocessing should be as fast as possible, and should be able to work as a script to update the .tex every time the input file is changed.

 Installation